hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 SEQC_example,SEQC,SEQCT,tumor,dna,bam_markdups,,/path/to/SEQCT.dna.bam
 ```

-Instead of providing a bam, fastq files can be provided and the pipeline will do align these against the selected
+Instead of providing a bam, fastq files can be provided and the pipeline will align these against the selected
 reference genome.
-Continuing with the previous example, the following sample sheet would produce the COLO829T DNA bam from fastq files:
+Continuing with the previous example, the following sample sheet would produce the COLO829T DNA bam for the pipeline
+from fastq files:

 ```
 group_id,subject_id,sample_id,sample_type,sequence_type,filetype,info,filepath